GALVESTON, TEXAS 77553-1942

 If traveling by commercial air, we recommend flying into Houston Hobby Airport.
 Local transportation is approximately $60.00 to the Sector Field Office Galveston Base.

 If you are married, a call/email to the Ombudsman should be one of the first your spouse makes.
-DAUNTLESS’ Ombudsmans are Kelly Danielson and Victoria Daniels.
-They can assist you with any questions you might have about the ship while we are away from homeport.
+DAUNTLESS’ Ombudsman is Kelly Danielson.
+She can assist you with any questions you might have about the ship while we are away from homeport.
 If sending an email, please put "New Crewmember" in the Subject line.

 If you are married or single and E5 and above, you will live on the economy.
 Housing is relatively inexpensive compared to other parts of the country.
 Most of the crew live between Galveston and Clear Lake, but quite a few live on the island.
 All E4 and below are provided rooms in the new Coast Guard barracks on base.